easegress-io/easegress/doc/cookbook/api_aggregator.md

 ### Scenario 3: Allow partial succeed

-* As In #Scenario 1, if we want the backend service meets some problem and can't provide service, this aggregator will failed as blew:
+* As In #Scenario 1, if the backend service meets some problem or can't provide service, this aggregator will fail as blew:

 ``` bash
 $ curl http://localhost:10080/api -v -X PUT